 Start editing!
 Note that you begin this after taking some distance from the story.

 While some writers go for editing the big chunks of the story such as the character’s development right away, others begin with simple proofreading.
-You can start from either way.
+You can start either way.
 However, I’d recommend proofreading first.
 This starts with making sure all your characters and scenes stay intact for the whole story.

 And then there are the rest of the smaller edits such as weeding out fillers, grammatical errors, passive voice, and even spelling mistakes.
 If you’re editing on your computer, Grammarly can help you with these simple errors.
 It doesn’t do all the editing work for you.
 But it’s a layer you can take advantage of – after all, you can use it for free.